Snakes

 Black-Tailed Rattlesnake

-There are rattlesnakes in the Verde Valley.
-At Montezuma Castle, Montezuma Well, and Tuzigoot National Monument, many have been the subjects of a long-term research project conducted by Dr. Erika Nowak of Northern Arizona University.
-By capturing, releasing, and tracking individual snakes for almost three decades, Dr. Nowak's study has furthered our understanding of these secretive and amazing creature.
-It's unlikely, but one may see a rattlesnake here any time of the year.
+At Montezuma Castle, Montezuma Well, and Tuzigoot National Monument, many rattlesnakes have been the subjects of a long-term research project conducted by Dr. Erika Nowak of Northern Arizona University.
+By capturing, releasing, and tracking individual rattlesnakes for almost three decades, Dr. Nowak's study has furthered our understanding of these secretive and amazing creature.
+Although most snakes are inactive during the winter, one may see a rattlesnake at the parks any time of the year.
 A valuable component of the southwestern environment, they play a vital role in controlling rodent populations.
 Their venom is primarily for killing and digesting prey, so they are not eager to bite people.
 They avoid predators, including us, using camouflage - if the snake can evade detection, it can save its venom for hunting.

-While rattlesnakes can be dangerous, it is possible to have an enriching encounter with this iconic symbol of the desert.
-Here are some tips to make your next sighting memorable for all the right reasons.
+While rattlesnakes can be dangerous, most snakes just want to be left alone.
+Here are some tips to make your next sighting memorable for all the right reasons:

 • If a snake wants to retreat, do not chase it.

 • If you hear a rattle but do not see the snake, do not back up.
-Turn around and calmly walk forward in the direction from which you came.
+Turn around and calmly walk back in the direction from which you came.
+Do not make sudden movements.
 You do not want to trip and fall on a rattlesnake because you could not see where you were going.

-Finally, if you find a rattle snake on park trails, note the location and report the sighting to a ranger as soon as possible.
+If you find a rattlesnake on one of the park trails, note the location and report the sighting to park staff as soon as possible.
 Rangers are trained to capture and relocate rattlesnakes in a way that is safe for them and the public.

 Coachwhip (Masticophis flagellum)

-The coachwhip is a species of nonvenomous colubrid.
+The coachwhip is a species of non-venomous colubrid snake and can measure over eight feet long.
 They range throughout the southern United States from coast to coast.
 They vary greatly in color and have thin bodies with small heads and large eyes.
 Their prey consists of lizards, small birds, and rodents.
 They subdue prey by grasping and holding them with their jaws and do not use constriction.
-Coachwhips are fast snakes and can move faster than a human.
-They are classified as Least Concern on the IUCN Red List of Threatened Species.
+Coachwhips are fast snakes and can travel up to four miles per hour.

 Gophersnake